nginxinc/nginx-amplify-doc/amplify-guide.md

 Currently only static analysis is done over the NGINX configuration.
 The following information is provided when a report is run against an NGINX config:

  * Overview information
-   * path to NGINX config files(s)
+   * Path to NGINX config files(s)
-   * whether the parser failed or not, and th results of `nginx -t`
+   * Whether the parser failed or not, and the results of `nginx -t`
-   * first seen and last modified info
+   * First seen and last modified info
    * 3rd party modules found
-   * breakdown of IPv4/IPv6 usage
+   * Breakdown of IPv4/IPv6 usage
-   * breakdown of key configuration elements (servers, locations, upstreams)
+   * Breakdown of key configuration elements (servers, locations, upstreams)
    * OpenSSL version information
  * Static analysis
-   * various suggestions about configuration structure
+   * Various suggestions about configuration structure
-   * typical configuration gotchas highlighted
+   * Typical configuration gotchas highlighted
-   * common advice about proxy configurations
+   * Common advice about proxy configurations
-   * suggestions about simplifying rewrites for certain use cases
+   * Suggestions about simplifying rewrites for certain use cases
-   * key security measures (e.g. *stub_status* is unprotected)
+   * Key security measures (e.g. *stub_status* is unprotected)
-   * typical errors in configuring locations, esp. with *regex*
+   * Typical errors in configuring locations, esp. with *regex*

 Static analysis will only include information about specific issues with the NGINX configuration if those are found in your NGINX setup.

-Going further, the **Reports** section will also include *dynamic analysis*, effectively linking the observed NGINX behavior to its configuration (e.g. when it makes sense to increase or decrease certain parameter etc.).
-Stay tuned!
+Going further, the **Reports** section will also include *dynamic analysis*, effectively linking the observed NGINX behavior to its configuration — e.g. when it makes sense to increase or decrease certain parameter like [proxy_buffers](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffers) etc. Stay tuned!

 Config analysis and reports are *on* by default.
-If you don't want your NGINX configuration to be checked, unset the corresponding seeting in either Global, or Local (per-system) settings (see **Settings** below).
+If you don't want your NGINX configuration to be checked, unset the corresponding seeting in either Global, or Local (per-system) settings.
+See **Settings** below.

 ### Events